randnote/.github/profile/README.md

 - [ ] make website design
 - [ ] make website work properly with SOCKET.IO
 - [ ] make the desktop app work.. make it mine without it stopping...

+## How the mining automation algorithm works?

+## How the transactions automation algorithm works?